One Pan Italian Chicken Breasts

 Instructions

-• Mix 2 Tablespoons of oil and vinegar together with the Italian seasoning.
-Set the chicken on a rimmed dish or plate and pour the mixture over the chicken.
+• In a small bowl, stir to combine vinegar, 2 tablespoons of oil, and Italian seasoning.
+Set the chicken on a rimmed dish or in a large zip top food storage bag and pour the mixture over the chicken.
 Turn to coat it on all sides.
-Allow the chicken to marinate for about 20-30 minutes.
+Allow the chicken to marinate at room temperature for 20-30 minutes.

 • Preheat the oven to 375°F (190°C).

-• Toss the potatoes with 1 Tablespoon of oil and season lightly with salt and pepper.
-Pour the potatoes onto a lined sheet pan, spreading the pieces apart a bit so they aren't touching.
-Transfer the chicken breasts to the same pan and set in the oven.
+• Toss the potatoes with 1 tablespoon of oil and season lightly with salt and pepper.
+Arrange the potatoes onto a lined sheet pan, spreading the pieces apart a bit so they aren't touching.
+Transfer the chicken breasts to the sheet pan and set in the oven.

 • Cook the chicken and potatoes together alone for about 18 minutes.
-Take the sheet pan out of the oven, gently turn the potatoes, pushing them to one side of the sheet pan.
+Remove from oven, use tongs to gently turn the potatoes and push them to one side of the sheet pan.

-Return the sheet pan to the oven and cook for another 7-8 minutes.
-Once the internal temperature of the chicken reads 165° F (74° C), remove from the oven and allow the chicken to rest for about 5 minutes.
+Return the chicken and vegetables to the oven and cook for another 7-8 minutes.
+Once the internal temperature of the chicken reads 165° F (74° C), remove everything from the oven and allow the chicken to rest for about 5 minutes.

 Notes